mongodb/specifications/source/crud/crud.rst

      * The number of documents to return per batch.
      *
      * This option is sent only if the caller explicitly provides a value.
 The default is to not send a value.
-     * For servers < 2.6, this option is ignored and should not be sent as aggregation cursors are not available.
      *
      * @see https://docs.mongodb.com/manual/reference/command/aggregate/
      */